JohannesBuchner/RainbowLasso/README.rst

 * GALEX (far-UV and near-UV),
 * optical (griz bands from Legacy Survey),
-* near-infrared (JKH, UltraVISTA hemisphere survey, UKIDSS)
+* near-infrared (JKH from VISTA hemisphere survey and UKIDSS)
 * infrared (WISE W1,W2,W3,W4, deblended by Legacy Survey)

 Depending on whether the source is extended or point-like